Security Model

 An encrypted copy of your key is backed up to our server.
 If you lose the USB, you can recover your vault.
 The key is encrypted with your master password before upload — we never see the raw key.

-The encryption key is split between the USB and our server using XOR key splitting.
-Neither the USB alone nor the server alone can unlock the vault.
-Both halves are required.
-This is the recommended mode for dead man’s switch users because it enables the server to release its half to beneficiaries while keeping your vault secure during normal operation.
+This is the recommended mode for dead man’s switch users because it enables the server to release its half to beneficiaries when the switch triggers — while keeping your vault completely secure during normal operation.

 4. Hybrid